 Augmented analytics is a type of analytics that uses Artificial Intelligence (AI) to assist or automatically prepare data, analyze it, identify trends and patterns, and visualize these for end users.
 This makes it easier for business users, most of whom are not analytics engineers, data analysts, or data scientists, to make better decisions based on data.
 Augmented analytics can be used by businesses of all sizes and in all industries to improve their decision-making processes.
 Augmented analytics is different from traditional analytics in that it does not require users to have significant experience working with data.
 This makes it ideal for businesses who want to bring self-service analytics to their organizations and empower business users to conduct more analysis on their own, without requiring extensive training or technical proficiency.
 Augmented analytics is changing the way businesses use data to make decisions, and when implemented effectively, will continue to revolutionize the way businesses operate.

 Augmented analytics platforms make it possible for all kinds of users to easily ask data questions, identify patterns and correlations, predict future outcomes, and share these insights with others.
-This type of platform can help users to make better decisions by providing insights that would otherwise be difficult to obtain or missed entirely.
+This type of platform can help users to make better data-driven decisions by providing insights that would otherwise be difficult to obtain or missed entirely.
 Augmented analytics platforms are particularly well-suited for data-rich industries such as financial services, healthcare, manufacturing, technology, and retail.

 Murali Vridhachalam, Head of Enterprise Data and Analytics at Gilead Sciences, in an episode of The Data Chief said, “[with] the convergence of data, AI, and cloud…we have a lot of enterprise data on the cloud, and we will apply AI and machine learning on top of it.
 It yields special use cases [that were] never before possible because data was always in silos.”